 Its size and cutting ability make it a good camping and backpacking saw, though using one of these flexible manual chainsaws has more of a learning curve for beginners than with a folding saw or bow saw.
 You have to get into the rhythm of pulling back and forth on the handles, and cutting through wood with a pocket chainsaw requires more physical strength than using a fixed-blade saw.
-If you’re taking this along on your next hunting trip, also take a look at the best compact binoculars.
+If you’re taking this along on your next hunting trip, you might also want to pick up our best compact binoculars to take, too.

 Award: MOST COMPACT

 WHY WE LIKE IT: A compact folding saw with a handy paracord loop, this is both a useful survival tool for wilderness journeys and a good gardening and pruning tool to have around the house.